-- U.S. News & World Report ranked Georgia State 14th in the nation for its commitment to undergraduate teaching, among institutions such as Yale, Stanford, Duke and Michigan.
+- U.S. News & World Report ranked Georgia State eighth in the nation for its commitment to undergraduate teaching, among institutions such as Yale, Stanford, Duke and Michigan.
 The publication identified schools “where faculty has an unusually strong commitment to undergraduate teaching.”

 - President Barack Obama praised Georgia State’s use of financial innovations as a national model during his address on White House College Opportunity Day in December 2014.

 - In July 2017, Bill Gates made a half-day visit to campus specifically to learn more about Georgia State’s innovative use of data and technology to promote student success.